npezza93/redi_search/README.md

 This defines the fields and the properties of those fields in the index.
 A schema is a hash, with field names as the keys, and the field type as the value.
-Each field can be one of four types: geo, numeric, tag, or text.
-The supported options for each type are as follows:
+Each field can be one of four types: geo, numeric, tag, or text and can have many options.
+A simple example of a schema is:
 ```ruby
 { first_name: :text, last_name: :text }
 ```

+The supported options for each type are as follows:

 ##### Text field
 With no options: `{ name: :text }`